dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

 * Input (fasta files from illumina sequencer)
 * Output (a report that can be viewed in GeMS-UI) (screenshots?)
 * HLA Typing

+???

+pictures - they may have some pictures

 ---

 ## Architecture of the Pipeline (old version), part 1